bbendou/GenEd-CMUQ/frontend/docs/DataUpload.md

 Provides a user interface to upload datasets for initializing or updating the backend database.
 Supports uploading course ZIPs, audit ZIPs, enrollment Excel files, and department CSV files.
 Performs client-side validation for structure and file type before uploading.

 ---
+## Instructions
+For instructions, please visit the dedicated upload URL.

+---

 ## Internal State